-“(Al) Phillips believed with an almost missionary zeal that the playing field in the construction industry needed to leveled.
+“(Al) Phillips believed with an almost missionary zeal that the playing field in the construction industry needed to be leveled.
 I knew he was right and that there was a tremendous need in the industry for an organization that reflected the Owner’s voice.”

 Norm Neiterman, Harvard Medical School (Ret.)